We know these two.

 It is based on the past.

-It is relatively easy.
+It is relatively easy & simple.

 TRANSformation is application experienced.

-It implies partaking through the body.
+It implies partaking through the body against the gravitational pull of old programming.

 It is your future becoming.

-What a difference a suffix can make, eh?
+What a difference a prefix can make!

 You may be thinking, “Dude, I already know this”.